Portmane/Ocean/Frameworks/Spring/SpringBoot/Shield_SpringSecurity/README.md

 ## About the project
-It is simple SpringBoot APP which uses Spring Security.
+It is simple SpringBoot APP which uses Spring Security. *It is using standard UI for authentication given by Spring*
+*Security where access difference achieved by roles*.
 I am also make representation of the three different ways of
-work with Spring Security allocated in **config/WebSecurityManager.java** file.
+work with allowed authentication data, allocated in **config/WebSecurityManager.java** file.
 We have there pages represented in **controllers/SighInController.java** file where **http://localhost:8080/** path is
 available for both **authenticated** and **non authenticated** users.
 Path **/user** will be available only for
 **authenticated** users and **authorized** with **USER role** or higher permissible.
 Path **/admin** will be available